 Whenever I get in trouble at home, my wife says, “every decision you’ve ever made has led you to your current situation.”
 In other words, you have to live with the choices you have made.

-Easy access to credit cards are like giving someone a free ticket to an all-you-can-ingest buffet where the waiter drops a huge bill on the table mid-meal and is like, “you didn’t read your ticket?
+Easy access to credit cards is like giving someone a free ticket to an all-you-can-ingest buffet where the waiter drops a huge bill on the table mid-meal and is like, “you didn’t read your ticket?
 Only the first 30 minutes are free, now you owe $20,000.
 Don’t worry, you can work it off in the back for the next 20 years.”

 We would be horrified if we saw an actual buffet preying on people like this, but that’s exactly what we let credit card companies do to us.
-Brb, just got a notification saying my credit limit increased and I didn’t even request it!
+Brb, just got a notification saying my credit limit increased, and I didn’t even request it!

-Step 1: Stop the Bleeding: Decrease Your Spending
+Step 1: Stop the Bleeding & Decrease Your Spending

-Apply pressure, cauterize the wound, elevate the limb – do whatever you’ve got to do to stop the bleeding.
+Apply pressure, cauterize the wound, elevate the limb; do whatever you’ve got to do to stop the bleeding.
 How does that translate?
 Stop the spending.
 Easier said than done, but it’s a matter of (financial) life or death.

-- Option 1: Cut up your cards and go cash-only.
+Option 1: Cut up your cards and go cash-only

 The Envelope Method is a good strategy for allocating funds and staying within those limits.
 You set a budget for all the different types of recurring purchases, from groceries to rent, transportation, utilities, etc. Then at the beginning of the month, you put the cash into the corresponding (labeled) envelopes.